OfficeDev/office-js-docs-pr/docs/reference/manifest/getstarted.md

 # GetStarted element

 Provides information used by the callout that appears when the add-in is installed in Word, Excel, PowerPoint, and OneNote.
 The **GetStarted** element is a child element of [DesktopFormFactor](desktopformfactor.md).
-If the **GetStarted** element is omitted, the callout will use the values from the [DisplayName](displayname.md) and [Description](description.md) elements instead.
+If the **GetStarted** element is omitted, the callout uses the values from the [DisplayName](displayname.md) and [Description](description.md) elements instead.

 ## Child elements